ulitcos/react-canvas-confetti/README.md

 `colors: Array<String>` - an array of color strings, in the HEX format... you know, like #bada55.

 `shapes: Array<String>` - an array of shapes for the confetti.
-The possible values are square and circle.
-The default is to use both shapes in an even mix.
-You can even change the mix by providing a value such as ['circle', 'circle', 'square'] to use two third circles and one third squares.
+The possible values are square, circle, and star.
+The default is to use both squares and circles in an even mix.
+To use a single shape, you can provide just one shape in the array, such as ['star'].
+You can also change the mix by providing a value such as ['circle', 'circle', 'square'] to use two third circles and one third squares.

 `scalar: number (default: 1)` - scale factor for each confetti particle.
 Use decimals to make the confetti smaller.
 Go on, try teeny tiny confetti, they are adorable!